 - Get the right help.
 A wide range of free and subsidised support is available.

-Plan ahead to get new members of the team
+Use succession planning to recruit new members of the team

 - The rules of your organisation may limit how long an individual can be on the management team.